 Hovering this far from the lights and sounds of the core, Cat feels a tingle of danger, but not even this is far enough away.
 It’s still only a whisper.
 Into the inky black she dives, probing the shadowy corners of infinity until the Leviathan is barely a glint on the virtual horizon.
 She’s so close now.
 So close.
 She reaches out.

 The voice obliterates.
 The distant glow of the city extinguishes.
 Cat feels a weight piling on top of her mind so heavy she can barely breathe back home.
 And just like that, she’s gone too far.
-Data howls like screaming tentacles that wrap around her consciousness and Cat’s mind is lashed by a nightmare of sights and sounds...
+Data howls like screaming tentacles that wrap around her mind, lashing it with a nightmare of sights and sounds...

 …police sirens shrieking…

 …a woman wailing uncontrollably…

 Cat is lying on a midtown sidewalk seemingly torn from reality and left adrift in the black seas.
 She's bathed in neon--and dying.
 Blood pours from her eyes, leaks off her cheeks, streams down her arms and pools on the broken sidewalk beneath her.
 Nausea boils in her guts, which squeeze so tightly she can hardly breathe.
 Icy fingers scratch at her eyes from the inside.
 The soft yolk of her mind ruptures.
 Cat folds backwards and gags as a pillar of white light spews from her throat high into the Deep Net floating above.

 Her consciousness homogenizes with a frothing wave of grief until in every direction her splintered mind only sees herself.
 A circle of eyeless Cats screams around her, but even through the painful noise Cat still hears a frantic heart pounding against the ribcage of a sleeping body somewhere far from here.
 Listening to that spiking pulse, she finally deciphers the whisper.
 It was coming from inside herself this whole time.